gagan0123/fix-image-rotation/readme.txt

 == Description ==
 Fix Image Rotation plugin fixes image orientation based on EXIF data.
 Fixes the mis-oriented images clicked via mobile phones.

+= IMPORTANT NOTE =
+**This plugin's functionality is merged into WordPress core since version 5.3, yet if you're having issues with images, feel free to install this plugin and see if it works.
+If not, raise a support ticket, there are instances where some other plugins cause this plugin's functionality to break but we can always figure out a way around it. **

 Functionally it filters all uploads and if EXIF->Orientation is set to a number greater than 1, then the image is re-saved with a new orientation before the image is processed by WordPress.